-- -y Print 'There is news' if there is any news arrives during a login session.
-This is the default if no other options are specified. - -v If both -v and -y are given, instead of printing 'There is news', print 'News: news-group ...' giving the name of the first newsgroup containing unread news. - -n Print 'No news' if there is no unread news. - -e Start up readnews if there is any unread news.
+- y Print 'There is news' if there is any news arrives during a login session.
+This is the default if no other options are specified.
+If both mand more given instead of printing (There is name) print (Name

+-v If both -v and -y are given, instead of printing 'There is news', print 'News: newsgroup ...' giving the name of the first newsgroup containing unread news.

+-n Print 'No news' if there is no unread news.

+- -e Start up readnews if there is any unread news.
 Any additional arguments after the -e are passed to readnews. - -q Make checknews quiet.
 The exit status indicates news: 0 means 'no news' and 1 means 'there is news.'
 It does not print a message.

-Thus, checknews -ym tells you whether there is any unread news.
+Thus, checknews -yn tells you whether there is any unread news.
 Checknews -y tells you if there is news, and is silent if there is no news.